hyperledger/fabric-sdk-go/README.md

 - A working fabric and fabric-ca set up.
 It is recommended that you use the docker-compose file provided in `test/fixtures/dockerenv`.
 It is also recommended that you use the default .env settings provided in `test/fixtures/dockerenv`.
 See steps below.
 - Customized settings in the `test/fixtures/config/config_test.yaml` in case your Hyperledger Fabric network is not running on `localhost` or is using different ports.

-#### Enable local hostnames

-You will need to set the following hosts to 127.0.0.1 (typically in /etc/hosts): ca.org1.example.com ca.org2.example.com

 #### Testing with Fabric Images at Docker Hub

 The test suite defaults to the latest compatible tag of fabric images at Docker Hub.